-Sheffield has assembled a globally significant portfolio of 100% owned mineral sands projects, all located in the state of Western Australia.
-Sheffield also has exploration projects in other commodities.
+Sheffield has assembled a globally significant portfolio of 100% owned mineral sands projects, located in Western Australia.

-- The Eneabba project, located near Geraldton in WA’s Mid-west region, and
+- The Eneabba project, located near Geraldton in WA’s Mid-west region

 Thunderbird is Sheffield’s flagship project due to its large scale, high grade, high in-situ zircon content and its potential to produce premium products which could displace lower quality products in the market.
-In July 2016, the Company announced an updated Mineral Resource for the Thunderbird deposit of 3.23 billion tonnes @ 6.9% HM (Measured, Indicated and Inferred), including a higher grade component of 1.05 million tonnes @ 11.9% HM (Measured, Indicated
+The Company completed a Bankable Feasibility Study (BFS) in March 2017 which confirmed Thunderbird as

 a world class mineral sands project based on a 42-year mine life and globally significant annual production of zircon and ilmenite.

 The Thunderbird BFS is underpinned by one of the world's largest and highest grade, zircon and ilmenite-rich mineral sands ore reserves.
 The ore reserve stands at 680.5Mt @ 11.3% HM while the Mineral Resource contains 3.23 billion tonnes @ 6.9% HM, including a higher grade component of 1.05 million tonnes @ 11.9% HM with very high in-situ zircon (0.93%) and ilmenite (3.3%) grades.
 These grades, its size, and surface outcropping nature, place Thunderbird in the top tier of HMS deposits globally.

 The Eneabba Project has combined mineral resources totalling 7.6Mt of contained heavy mineral with combined measured, indicated and inferred resources totalling 346 million tonnes @ 2.2% HM across seven deposits.